Henry James Richter: Family

 Henry James was the second son (of five children) of John Augustus Richter and Mary Haig.
 John was originally from Dresden, Germany and was an artist, engraver, and scagliolist, well known for his works in imitation of marble.
 John Augustus Richter was a partner with Domenico Bartoli another scagliolist in London beginning in 1767 and continuing through the 1777 or 1778.
 Bartoli emigrated from the port city of Livorn, Italy (often referred to in English as Leghorn) and, after working for almost 10 years with Richter, moved on to Ireland.
-One notable item the elder Richter produced was a child's building blocks set called Richter's Anchor Blocks (an example of which is currently in the collection of the UK National Trust Museum of Childhood.)
 Henry's older brother, John Richter (1769?–1830), was a prominent radical politician, and member of the London Corresponding Society.
 He was later arrested for high treason and incarcerated briefly in the Tower of London.
 In 1794, the Richter brothers compiled and printed John Milton's book of poems called Paradise Lost which included 13 illustrations done by Henry James.
 The book was dedicated and presented to His Royal Highness George, Prince of Wales while John Richter was on trial for treason.
 Another brother, Thomas Richter, was a director of the Phoenix Life Insurance Company and remained with them until nearly the mid century.
 He had a sister, Elizabeth Richter, who married Rev. James Stuart Freeman around July 1808.
 Richter was educated at Dr Barrow's school (Academy in Soho Square) and St Martin's Library School, London.

 Richter got his early education at the Academy in Soho Square.
 Initially the school was located at 1 Soho Square then around 1726, schoolmaster M. Clare moved it to number 8 where it became known as the Soho Academy.
 After Claire's death in 1751, his partner, Rev. Cuthbert Barwis took over for a period of time; succeeded upon his death by his nephew John.
 By the time Richter had entered the school, Reverend Dr. William Barrow had already become schoolmaster and ran the school from 1785 through 1799.
 During that time it was called occasionally referred to as Dr. Barrows school.
 Reportedly the school taught mathematics, geography, French, drawing, dancing and fencing.
 It is believed that Richter attended there between the age of 13 and 18.

 In about 1787, he began instruction under the artist Thomas Stothard, with whom he remained a close friend.
 He also began an association with William Blake.
 In 1788 he produced his first illustrations (to Shakespeare's plays), and first exhibited paintings, showing two landscapes at the Royal Academy, where he exhibited for many years.
 He became a student of the Royal Academy Schools in 1790, and reportedly studied anatomy.